-Money transfer for property purchases are difficult and complex in Thailand.
-When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process which goes with this.
+Money transfer for property purchases is difficult and complex in Thailand.
+When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process that goes with this.
 You will need to speak to a property lawyer in Thailand for more advice and assistance.
 You will find the basics of the process listed below.

 When buying a condo in Thailand the transfer of the money has to conform to the 1991 Condominium Act.
-This is applicable to all non-residents who purchase a condominium unit and who is transferring funds from abroad.
+This is applicable to all non-residents who purchase a condominium unit and who are transferring funds from abroad.

-Very important is also that when buying the condo in Thailand that you specify on the transfer that the money is to be used to purchase a condominium unit in Thailand.
+Very important is also that when buying a condo in Thailand that you specify on the transfer that the money is to be used to purchase a condominium unit in Thailand.
 This will be part of the transfer instructions.
 Note however that the banks will only provide you with the “Foreign Exchange Transaction Form” certificate for amounts over US$ 50,000.

 If the transfers are lower than this, then you will need to obtain a bank certificate from the Thai bank for this purpose.
 This will then be taken to the Land Department when the transfer of the property becomes due.
 The only exception to this is if you hold Thai Permanent Residence as you can then purchase your condo in Thai Baht and none of these certificates will be needed.